Mikesch-mp/icingaweb2-module-grafana/README.md

 Enables/disable the graph as a link to Grafana dashboard, default: *yes*

 **Default Dashboard**
 The name of the defaut dashboard that should be used for not configured graphs.
 Important, panelID must be 1!
-Default: *icinga-default*
+Default: *icinga2-default*

 **Datasource type**
 The type of your Grafana datasource (InfluxDB,Graphite or PNP),default: *InfluxDB*